What is a Shutter Speed?

 What is Fast Shutter Speed?

 Adjusting the shutter speed from slow to fast can make a significant difference in the appearance of your images.
 This is because a faster shutter speed freezes motion rather than blurring it.
 In addition, the shutter speed is so fast that it efficiently stops time.
 As a result, you can capture gorgeous still images of freezing a bird, a sports car, or anything that is moving quickly.
-You can also see tiny objects that you wouldn’t usually notice with your naked eye using faster shutter speed.
+You can also see tiny objects that you wouldn’t usually notice with your naked eye using a faster shutter speed.

 What is Slow Shutter Speed?

 If you change your shutter speed to slow, you will expose your sensor for a long time while taking an image, resulting in a motion blur effect.
 As your sensor gets exposed to light for a long time, anything that moves when your camera takes the picture becomes blurred in the final image.
 Image blurring will happen in the direction of motion.
-Therefore, slow shutter speed is an excellent approach for capturing moving objects such as moving water or moving clouds.
+Therefore, a slow shutter speed is an excellent approach for capturing moving objects such as moving water or moving clouds.

 When photographing the Milky Way or the night sky, you can also utilize a slow shutter speed.
 Landscape photographers use slow shutter speeds to leave a natural effect on the picture and create sharp images of the particular shot in the frame.
 This is frequently done with a tripod to eliminate any potential camera shake.
 In addition, slower shutter speeds can capture more light over a more extended time, making space images appear significantly more colorful.